ICE charter lands in Congo carrying 15 Latin American migrants

 Congo becomes at least the eighth African nation to take citizens of other countries expelled by ICE under President Trump, along with Ghana, Cameroon, Equatorial Guinea, South Sudan, Uganda, Rwanda, and Eswatini.
 Of those, only Ghana is a stable democracy.
 Most of the countries have been hard hit by Trump's tariffs and migration bans.

 Liberia and perhaps Libya have also signed deals with the Trump administration, according to Third Country Deportation Watch, though it is unknown if any third-country nationals have been expelled to either country yet.
-Egypt has also participated in the forced transfer deportation of Russians.
+Egypt has also participated in the forced transfer deportation of Russians at least five times since last summer.

 About 300 migrants had been expelled to African countries at a cost of at least $40 million – and likely much more – according to a February report from Democratic senators on the Senate Foreign Relations Committee.
 Most have been forced back to their countries of origin despite many having withholding of removal orders in the US; some have been imprisoned indefinitely in the countries they were sent to without any charge.